Abortion

 3. Proposed extensional equivalents of moral personhood.

-4. Since the proposed extensions of personhood and rights beyond the actual possession of (1)-(5) fail, one should accept actual possession of (1)-(5) as the criterion for personhood and rights.
-Hence, abortion is never murder.
+4. Suppose that the proposed extensions of personhood and rights beyond the actual possession of (1)-(5) fail and that one should accept actual possession of (1)-(5) as the criterion for personhood and rights.
+Then abortion is never murder.

 The requirement of actual possession of (1)-(5) seems too strong: